smartnic/Independent-bpf-execution/README.md

 4) To run and get results: "sudo ./sock_example"
 5) "make clean"

 Note: In order to get verifier error log for unsafe programs you can uncomment line 57 in sock_example.c.

+Information about machine where this code executed:
+OS Name: Ubuntu 20.04.3 LTS
+OS Type: 64-bit
+Kernel release version: 5.11.0-44-generic